La Paz, Iloilo City: History

 La Paz traces back to its origins as one of the barrios of Jaro.
 Initially established in 1584, it was named Bagong Banera at the time.
 However, it wasn't until 1856 that it gained independence from Jaro and became a separate pueblo (town) known as Lobo.
 Later on, it was renamed La Paz, meaning "peace" in Spanish, which was derived from its patron saint, Nuestra Señora de la Paz y Buen Viaje (Our Lady of Peace and Good Voyage).

-On July 16, 1937, La Paz was incorporated as a district of Iloilo City, alongside the towns of Arevalo, Mandurriao, and Molo.
-This integration marked its status as an integral part of the expanding urban center.
+On July 16, 1937, La Paz was legally annexed as a district of Iloilo City, which was formally inaugurated on August 25, 1937, alongside the towns of Arevalo, Mandurriao, and Molo.

 In 2008, the sub-district of Lapuz in La Paz gained independence after a resolution was passed by the city council.
 This move aimed to establish separate police and fire stations for the area.

 Geography

 La Paz is situated in the middle-eastern part of Iloilo City, around 2.1 km from Iloilo City Proper.
 It is bordered by Jaro to the north, Mandurriao to the west, Molo to the southwest, the City Proper to the south, and Lapuz to the southeast.
 The district is traversed by the Tigum River and faces Buenavista on Guimaras Island across the Iloilo Strait to the east.